Should You Take A Multivitamin? Experts Say Yes — But Focus On These Factors

 Why you should consider taking a multivitamin.

-If you live in the United States, chances are you're not meeting your daily nutritional requirements for all micronutrients.
-In fact, when considering naturally occurring sources (i.e., food that isn't fortified), 40% or more of the American population is below the recommended daily needs for eight out of 14 nutrients—including vitamins A, C, D, E, folate, and thiamin.
+If you live in the United States, chances are you're not meeting your daily nutritional requirements1 for all micronutrients.
+In fact, when considering naturally occurring sources (i.e., food that isn't fortified), 40% or more of the American population2 is below the recommended daily needs for eight out of 14 nutrients—including vitamins A, C, D, E, folate, and thiamin.

 Isn't it enough of a challenge to ensure you're eating enough fruits and vegetables, let alone all the essential micronutrients?
 Considering everything else you have on your (metaphorical) plate, achieving nutritional sufficiency each day from food alone is tough—and for certain nutrients, virtually impossible!